Lastraeus/limerick-comedy-guide/README.md

 ## Testing

 Primary testing through the development process was done via the Gitpod python server command to host a browser window of the site.
-Upon saving changes in gitpod, refresh the relevant browser window to see updated changes live.
+Upon saving changes in gitpod, I would refresh the relevant browser window to see updated changes live.

-Tested to see that changes reflected design intent.
+I would then test to see that changes reflected design intent.
+(IE check newly added links work, elements are positioned correctly, form validates correctly etc)

 Resizing browser with CTRL-SHIFT-M on firefox to see responsive-design-mode.
 Checked down to 320px.
+Resized in Chrome Dev Tools CTRL-SHIFT-I. Checked down to 280px (galaxy fold)

 Inspecting any unexpected or hard-to-diagnose bugs with the inspect source feature in firefox/chrome.
+Tweaking variables with Chrome Dev tools to see changes live and help diagnose problem.

 The result of testing is:
     - confirmation that the site layout is as the design intended.